glaciology/OGRE/README.md

 ENABLE_GAL(0-false, 1-true)=0
 ENABLE_BDS(0-false, 1-true)=0
 ENABLE_QZSS(0-false, 1-true)=0
-ENABLE_NAV_SFRBX((0-false, 1-true)=1
+ENABLE_NAV_SFRBX(0-false, 1-true)=1
 STATION_NUMERIC_NAME(0000)=1234
 break;
 ```

-If the USER selects LOG_MODE=1, then LOG_START_HOUR_UTC and LOG_END_HOUR_UTC must be specified. <br>
+- If the USER selects LOG_MODE=1, then LOG_START_HOUR_UTC and LOG_END_HOUR_UTC must be specified.
-If the USER selects LOG_MODE=3, then LOG_START_DAY must also be specified (day of each month GNSS data is logged). <br>
+- If the USER selects LOG_MODE=3, then LOG_START_DAY must also be specified (day of each month GNSS data is logged).
-LED_INDICATORS, if false, will disable all LEDs, excluding those present during initialization. <br>
+- LED_INDICATORS, if false, will disable all LEDs for power savings, excluding those present during initialization.
-MEASURE_BATTERY can be enabled if the user has installed the Battery Circuit and desires battery voltage measurements included in the DEBUG file. <br>
+- MEASURE_BATTERY can be enabled if the user has installed the Battery Circuit and desires battery voltage measurements included in the DEBUG file.
-STATION_NUMERIC_NAME is a number between 0001 and 9999, and will be appended to the timestamped file names for each GNSS file. <br>
+- STATION_NUMERIC_NAME is a number between 0001 and 9999, and will be appended to the timestamped file names for each GNSS file.

 OPERATION:
-After plugging in the PCB and inserting the uSD card, the system will attempt to initialize and following LED indicators will flash:
+Insert the uSD card (with or without CONFIG file), then connect battery.
+The system will attempt to initialize and following LED indicators will flash:
   - 1 Hz Blinks: System acquiring GPS time and attempting to sync real time clock (Modes 1 and 3).
   - 10 rapid Blinks: System Configuration Complete!